Fairbanks adds equal rights protections for LGBTQ residents

-The city of Fairbanks has passed sweeping new equal rights protections for the LGBTQ community and others.
+The city of Fairbanks has passed sweeping new equal rights protections for the LGBTQ community.

 The Fairbanks City Council this week approved an ordinance that extends anti-discrimination protections for employment, housing and public accommodations to people based on sexual orientation and gender identity, the Fairbanks Daily News-Miner reported .